Klipper3d/klipper/docs/Axis_Twist_Compensation.md

 perform `AXIS_TWIST_COMPENSATION_CALIBRATE`
 * The calibration wizard will prompt you to measure the probe Z offset at a few points along the bed
-* The calibration defaults to 3 points but you can use the option `N_POINTS=` to use a different number.
+* The calibration defaults to 3 points but you can use the option `SAMPLE_COUNT=` to use a different number.
 2. [Adjust your Z offset](Probe_Calibrate.md#calibrating-probe-z-offset)
 3. Perform automatic/probe-based bed tramming operations, such as [Screws Tilt Adjust](G-Codes.md#screws_tilt_adjust),